Northumberland House: Nineteenth century

 In 1819 Thomas Cundy was employed to rebuild the Garden (South) Front, which had become unstable, moving it 5 ft south; he subsequently added the final main staircase.

 This painting, c.
 1865, in which Northumberland House is centre left, puts the location of the building into its modern context.
 The view is southwards across Trafalgar Square, with the towers of the Houses of Parliament on the skyline.

 By the end of the mid-19th century the other mansions on the Strand had been demolished.
 The area was largely commercial and its entertainment industry had grown, meaning it was no longer a fashionable place for aristocracy to live.
 The then Duke of Northumberland was reluctant to leave his generations-held home, although he was pressured to do so by the Metropolitan Board of Works, which wished to build a road through the middle of the site to connect to the new roads by the Embankment.
 After a fire which caused substantial damage, the Duke accepted an offer of £500,000 in 1874.
 Northumberland House was demolished and Northumberland Avenue, including its buildings fronting, was built in its place.

+The Duke of Northumberland took a long lease of a new London residence at No. 2 Grosvenor Place in 1873; this remained as the family's London home until 1917, when the freehold of No. 17 Prince's Gate was purchased.
+This house, which overlooked Hyde Park, was sold in 1939 and repurposed as the Embassy of Ethiopia in London.